User types#

 There are multiple tools of providing feedback in the built book:

-b) Using the hypothesis-extension which allows public/private highlighting and annotating parts of the book.
-An example can be seen on the MUDE website.
+Using the hypothesis-extension which allows public/private highlighting and annotating parts of the book.

 User 4 is a hybrid between type 3 and 5.
 Basically this user is making changes by editing the .md files locally using, for example, VS Code.
 Therefore, this user requires a little bit more knowledge on git (think of pulling and pushing changes) but their main focus remains to make adjustments to the content of the book by editing .md files whereas user type 5 has more knowledge to make changes to python files the book as well.
-This user can build the book online.Colleague making text and code (especially Python) adjustments to multiple files at the same time locally.
+This user can build the book online and therefore does not need to have special software installed besides a text editor (e.g., Python is not required).

-This user has more knowledge in GitLab/GitHub than the previous user and can basically take care of branching and merging by themselves.
+This user has more knowledge in GitLab/GitHub than the previous user and can take care of branching and merging directly.
 They know how to work with software for editing .md and .ipynb files.
-They can use the draft book online to view their changed in the book, or build the book locally.
+They can use the Deploy Book Workflow online to view their changes in the book and coordinate peer review, and/or build the book locally.

 Note

 At this point, you might already be trying to see which user type fits you the best.
 We are aware that the lines between user types can be a bit blurry, especially between type 3, 4 and 5.
+If you’ve no experience in git and programming, we advise you to start as user type 3, if you’re a bit more experienced you can consider skipping that step.
 In case you’re (1) a user type 3 and want to dabble in git or (2) a user type 4/5 and want to make some quick edits with only a few clicks, then you might consider using a more advanced online editor in GitHub (GitHub Dev) as explained further on in Collaborative book-editing > Edit > User type 3 > GitHub > Using VS Code in your browser.